 First off, RPM is not to be confused with its close relative, CPM (cost per mille).
 While CPM focuses solely on ad revenue, RPM (revenue per mille) is the all-encompassing metric.
 It includes not just ads but channel memberships, Super Chats, and even YouTube Premium revenue.
 So while CPM shows you what advertisers are paying, RPM estimates what you'd earn after YouTube takes its cut.

-And, by the way, YouTube receives 45% of your ad revenue and 30% of your fan-funding revenue.
+Remember, YouTube retains 45% of ad revenue and 30% of your fan-funding revenue, making RPM a more realistic measure of your net earnings.

 Notably, RPMs do not show what you've actually earned, but they're closer to reality than CPMs.